 You can also preload key requests on WordPress sites with a plugin.
 WP Rocket can do that job well for you.

 If your PageSpeed Insights reports recommend you to preload fonts, you can do that with the WP Rocket plugin easily.
-Install WP Rocket plugin.
+Install the WP Rocket plugin.
 Check PageSpeed recommendation and make sure that the file flagged is a font with extensions otf, ttf, svg, woff, woff2.
 Now, when you are logged in on your website, go to Dashboard → Settings → WP Rocket → Preload → Preload Fonts.

 Note: Check if it’s coming from your domain (WP Rocket can’t preload external files coming from other domains).